KietzmannLab/All-TNN/README.md

 **Note:** computing several of these analyses can be very time-consuming, in particular retrieving model activations on test datasets.
 The results of all analyses can be downloaded pre-computed at the `save_dir` in the [OSF repository](https://osf.io/6m3g4/?view_only=2950b15542c84d7ca53a7312238a2980)
 Memory requirements: <300GB.
 For calculating the energy consumption of a model on the test set, 500GB is required, because all activations of all layers on the test set need to be kept in memory.
 ### Visualizing results
-To reproduce the main figures in the paper, make sure you have computed or downloaded the analysis data and checkpoints, and run `plot_main_analysis.ipynb`.
+To reproduce the main figures in the paper, make sure you have computed or downloaded the analysis data and checkpoints, and run `plot_main_analysis.py`.

 ### Loading and Testing Models